Tours & Outreach

 If docent guided tours are not available, school groups are encouraged to visit and explore the Garden on their own, and may download our Discovery Garden Teacher’s Guide to prepare students for their visit.

-Groups must make reservations at least two weeks in advance to be eligible for reduced admission fees.
+Docent-led tours should be scheduled 2-3 months in advance.
+Self-guided groups must make reservations at least two weeks in advance to be eligible for reduced admission fees.

 The Garden offers educational presentations for Science Nights.
 Please contact the Education Department for more information.